 7

 A more just comparison of the Super Bowl to soccer might involve a look at the annual Champions League final.
-This crowning of the best European club soccer team attracts a global viewership in the 450 million range, about three times that of the Super Bowl.
+This crowning of the best European club soccer team attracts a global viewership in the 400 million range, over twice that of the Super Bowl.

 With this smattering of Super Bowl facts in hand, you can more thoroughly enjoy the big game.
 Or you can scrap the numbers and stick to the watery lagers.